 The church of Saint Engan in Llanengan was founded in the 13th century.
 During the late Middle Ages it became an important pilgrimage site, attracting the pilgrims to the grave of Saint Engan, who was the late fifth century ruler of the Lleyn peninsula, the founder of the Penmon Abbey on the island of Angelsey and the first church in Llanengan.
 Around 1520, the church was extended on the eastern side, and shortly thereafter, in the years 1530-1534, thoroughly rebuilt and enlarged with a tower, a second aisle and a southern porch.
 Inside, there were a pair of timber rood screens placed, which probably came from the then dissolved Cymer Abbey.
 In the first half of the 19th century and again in 1937-1938, the church was renovated.

-The original church from the thirteenth century consisted of a rectangular nave and a non-externally separated chancel.
-In the first half of the 16th century, the building was extended to the east, and then enlarged with an equal length, but slightly narrower southern nave and a storey porch added to the western part of the southern nave.
-Then in 1534 the tower was added on the west side of the northern nave.
-It is reinforced with buttresses in the corners, has a decorative crenellation and a crown in the form of four pinnacles.
-Inside the church the nave from the presbytery is separated by magnificent, late medieval, carved rood screens.
-Each of them has the width of two spans, and the southern one has the upper part.
-In the church has also survived the 16th century timber roof truss.
+The original church from the 13th century probably consisted of a nave, rectangular in plan, without an externally separated chancel.
+In the first half of the 16th century, the building was extended to the east, and then enlarged by a south aisle, equal length, but slightly narrower, measuring 25.1 x 5.6 meters, and a two-story porch added to the western part of the southern wall of the new aisle.
+Then, in 1534, a 3.4 x 3.8 meters four-sided tower was added, located on the west side of the old nave (northern aisle).
+It was reinforced with buttresses in the corners, and also decorated with battlement and four corner pinnacles.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.